hiebra/rpdb/README.md

 1. Run the proper use case of the program that loads your module
 1. Wait a few seconds until execution stops
 1. Execution should pause at line 29 of `debug.py`.
 Press F8 to jump to your first breakpoint
 > All modules with the namespace `com.softalks` are debuggable by design.
-If your module (or any loaded module importing yours) is importing any of them, you can ignore the fourth requirement
+If your module (or any loaded module importing yours) impots any module of that namespace, you can ignore the fourth requirement

 > The last requirement will disappear, [if possible](https://github.com/hiebra/rpdb/issues/1), in a next version
 ## pip